BigOokie/skywire-wing-commander/README.md

 - [Donations](#Donations)

 # Overview
-**Wing Commander** is a Telegram Bot written in `Go` designed to help the **[Skyfleet](https://skycoin.net)** community monitor and manage their SkyMiners and associated Nodes.
+**Wing Commander** is a Telegram Bot written in `Go` designed to help the **[Skyfleet](https://skycoin.net)** community monitor and manage their Skyminers and associated Nodes.

 This is currently a *Work In Progress (WIP)* and has been released as an early *Alpha* to select group for testing and feedback.
 More details will be provided as the project progresses.

-Please note that this **is not an official [SkyCoin](https://skycoin.net) project**.
-If you have issues or questions - please **do not bother the SkyCoin or Skywire teams** - raise any issues or feature requests  in [GitHub](https://github.com/BigOokie/skywire-wing-commander/issues).
+Please note that this **is not an official [Skycoin](https://skycoin.net) project**.
+If you have issues or questions - please **do not bother the Skycoin or Skywire teams** - raise any issues or feature requests  in [GitHub](https://github.com/BigOokie/skywire-wing-commander/issues).
 Also note that this is not my job - I am doing this as an active member of the Skyfleet community and will endevor to get back to you and resolve issues when I can.
 Please have patience and bare with me.

 The intention of this project is to have a specialised Telegram Bot application (written in Go) to run on a Skycoin Skywire (Skyminer) Manager Node and provide its owner with realtime management and monitoring capabilities.